Josh-techie/AI-TPs/Exploratory_Data_Analysis(EDA)/README.md

 <h2> Content Table </h2>

-- **Exercice 1**: Use matlplotlib and seaborn to visualize data and use hue to introduce a new variable to visualize with the previous ones.
+- **Exercice 1**: Use Seaborn along with Matplotlib libraries to visualize the data in a bar plot format, demonstrating the correlation of profit with the year for a specific organization.
+Introduce a new variable using hue to visualize alongside the existing ones.

+- **Exercice 2**: Use a bar chart to display the correlation between the continent and life expectancy.
+Deduce your insights using a bar plot from the Seaborn library.

+- **Exercice 3**: Utilize the melt method in the Pandas library to reshape a DataFrame and visualize its data.
+Conduct a case study on the data of assists and goals between the two legends, Messi and Ronaldo.
+Visualize the data and make judgments based on the numbers.

 Each exercise will provide hands-on practice with EDA techniques, reinforcing your understanding of the concepts discussed in this repository.